HRV for Endurance Sports

 Cycling and Triathlon Applications

-Cycling-specific considerations: - Multi-day stage racing causes cumulative HRV suppression - Heat stress amplifies autonomic load - Position stress (TT/aero) adds to overall load - Plan recovery weeks when HRV trends downward
+Cycling-specific considerations: - Multi-day stage racing causes cumulative HRV suppression - Heat stress amplifies autonomic load (see sauna and HRV for heat adaptation) - Position stress (TT/aero) adds to overall load - Plan recovery weeks when HRV trends downward

-Triathlon training: - Monitor HRV across all three disciplines - Swim sessions often less HRV-suppressing than run - Brick workouts cause cumulative stress - Weekly volume often exceeds pure running or cycling
+Triathlon training: - Monitor HRV across all three disciplines - Swim sessions often suppress HRV less than running - Brick workouts cause cumulative stress - Weekly volume often exceeds pure running or cycling

-Ironman preparation: - Similar recovery profile to ultra-marathons - Expect 1-2 weeks minimum post-race recovery - HRV-guided training particularly valuable in final 8 weeks
+Ironman preparation: - Similar recovery profile to ultra-marathons - Expect 1-2 weeks minimum post-race recovery - HRV-guided training is especially valuable in the final 8 weeks

 Practical Guidelines

-Morning HRV protocol for endurance athletes: - Measure within 30 minutes of waking - Before coffee or significant movement - Same position (supine or seated) daily - 2-5 minute reading minimum
+Morning HRV protocol for endurance athletes: - Measure within 30 minutes of waking - Before coffee or significant movement - Same position (supine or seated) daily - Stay hydrated—dehydration skews readings - 2-5 minute reading minimum

 Decision framework: - HRV within normal range → train as planned - HRV 5-10% below baseline → consider reducing intensity - HRV >15% below baseline → easy day or rest - HRV elevated above baseline → potential for quality session